Coronavirus Mideast Roundup - The Media Line

 The latest COVID-19 information and statistics for the Middle East and North Africa

-Besides Iran and Turkey, the Middle East and North Africa (MENA) region has not been hit as hard by the coronavirus outbreak as have Europe and the United States.
+Underreporting coronavirus cases and deaths is a problem worldwide, and the Middle East and North Africa (MENA) region is not immune to distorting the figures.

-The MENA region – minus Iran’s 77,995 cases and Turkey’s 74,193 – currently is home to 53,621 infections, according to the latest data from the Johns Hopkins University & Medicine coronavirus tracker.
-That is less than the US, with a world-leading 671,425 infections, and individual EU countries in second and third place – Spain with 184,948 cases and Italy with 168,941.
+Some public health experts say the actual number of cases in countries such as the US, Italy and China could be 10 times higher than what they are reporting.
+The reasons range from limited testing capacity to asymptomatic patients.
+But like a desert mirage – or a false negative coronavirus test – underreporting in MENA might not be so transparent.

-“In general, the impact of COVID-19 seems to be less than in Europe or North America, and the reasons are complex and variable,” Dr. Heitham T. Hassoun, vice president and medical director at Cedars-Sinai International in Los Angeles, told The Media Line via email.
+Seth J. Frantzman, a Middle East Forum writing fellow and head of the Middle East Center for Reporting and Analysis, told The Media Line that countries in the region might want to inflate their numbers in hopes of receiving more international support.
+However, at least early in the pandemic, the trend was to ignore the crisis.

-Nader said that Iran was still allowing Mahan Air to fly to and from China.
-The company is believed to operate under the control of the Islamic Revolutionary Guard Corps.
+In the wider Arab world, Frantzman has observed a change in how the virus is perceived.

-“There is a great danger that [the COVID-19 epidemic] will keep going and there will be renewed outbreaks,” he said.
-“It’s really problematic in terms of regional and global security because if all these other countries are taking measures to contain COVID and Iran isn’t doing anything, it’s going to become a huge problem in handling the pandemic on a global scale.”
+“I think that what has happened in the last week is that many countries realized that having the virus is not a stigma,” he said.
+“It’s not a measure of failure necessarily, because look at the United States or Europe.
+If having a lot of cases is a measure of failure, then Europe and the United States are the worst.”

-Here are the latest COVID-19 numbers for the Middle East and North Africa as of Friday morning at 10 am (GMT+3).
+Here are the latest COVID-19 numbers for the Middle East and North Africa as of 7 a.m.
+GMT on Friday.

 |Country